Limited time: Save up to 33% on every planView pricing

 ToolArchitecturePricingKey Strength

 Apple DictationMostly on-device on Apple Silicon.
-Server fallback for unsupported languages.FreeNo installation; 30-second timeout caveat
+Server fallback for unsupported languages.FreeNo installation; 30-second silence cutoff caveat

 Side-by-side cost picture against Aqua Voice Pro Annual ($96/year):

+For the full product evaluation, see our Aqua Voice review.
 For a deeper Aqua Voice pricing breakdown, see our Aqua Voice pricing guide.
 For an open-source on-device option with an auditable codebase, see VoiceInk pricing.
 For the cross-tool roundup, see our best offline dictation apps.
+And for a ranked look at every serious replacement, cloud and on-device alike, see the best Aqua Voice alternatives.

 Honest tradeoffs: Aqua Voice's Avalon model offers tuning for technical vocabulary that an out-of-the-box on-device Whisper deployment may not match, and Aqua Voice's real-time text display is genuinely useful when you want to see transcription as you speak.
 Voibe ships a real on-device dictionary that influences the Whisper transcription itself (not a post-transcription find-and-replace), which addresses the same technical-vocabulary need without sending audio to the cloud.
 If real-time text display is the dealbreaker feature for you, Aqua Voice still wins on that specific dimension.